-4. Critical accounting judgements and key sources of estimation uncertainty Critical judgements in applying the entity's accounting policies
+4. Critical accounting judgements and key sources of estimation uncertainty

 The preparation of the financial report required the making of estimations and assumptions that affect the recognised amounts of assets, liabilities, revenues and expenses.
 The estimates and associated assumptions are based on historical experience and various other factors that are believed to be reasonable under the circumstances, the results of which form the basis of making judgements about carrying values of assets and liabilities that are not readily apparent from other sources.
 Actual results may differ from these estimates.